danzin/DIY-Redis/README.md

 # DIY-Redis

-A Redis clone implemented in TypeScript to understand how caching systems work from the inside out.
+A Redis clone implemented in TypeScript to understand how caching systems work from the inside out using Command Pattern.

 ### Work in progress.